Skip to main content

 Three Golden Keys to Unlock the Power of Your ITIL Qualification

 These “Three Golden Keys” are powerful!
 They can unlock the power of your ITIL 4 Qualification and will accelerate your journey in the right direction as you achieve one goal after another!
 Believe in Challenging the Status Quo With ITIL 4 Get out of the box.
 It is a new world.
 Leaders and teams will succeed by creating an environment to challenge the status quo.
-You are free, give yourself permission to question the status quo of your organization and invite others to join you.
+You are free, to give yourself permission to question the status quo of your organization and invite others to join you.
 We must stop doing the same thing over and over again and yet expect a different result.
-Use the idea of a Service Value System, Value Steams and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
+Use the idea of a Service Value System, Value Streams, and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
 Real change begins with YOU!
 Keep The Momentum Going!
 Getting your ITIL 4 Qualification is a huge milestone in your learning and career path.
 Once there, the real journey begins.
-Be sure to get the most value from your accomplishment and the be
+Be sure to get the most value from your accomplishment and the best

 Who needs to be informed and knowledgeable about DevOps Test Engineering?